andrewsagio/tote/doc/gait.rst

 The Creep Gait
 ==============

-What order is the best for making steps, if you raise one leg at a time?
-There are four possible orders, assuming you always start with the same leg, and ignore the orders that are just reflections:

 .. image:: images/gait-step04.png
-    :width: 48%
+    :width: 30%
-    :align: left
+    :align: right

 .. image:: images/gait-step05.png
-    :width: 48%
+    :width: 30%
-    :align: left
+    :align: right

 .. image:: images/gait-step06.png
-    :width: 48%
+    :width: 30%
-    :align: left
+    :align: right

 .. image:: images/gait-step07.png
-    :width: 48%
+    :width: 30%
-    :align: left
+    :align: right

+What order is the best for making steps, if you raise one leg at a time?
+There are four possible orders, assuming you always start with the same leg, and ignore the orders that are just reflections.

 Both calculations and experimental data show that the last one, a figure eight orthogonal to the direction of walking, provides the optimal stability at all